T. B. Jayah: Parliament and Cabinet

 In 1947 parliamentary election, the Colombo Central electorate was made a multi-member electorate in order to get a balanced representation of the several communities that exist in the electorate.
 A.E.
 Goonesinha obtained 23,470 votes and was elected as the first member.
 Jayah was elected as the second member obtaining 18,439 votes.

 Jayah was also selected for the first cabinet of the independent Ceylon, which consisted of only 14 members.
 He was appointed as the minister of Labour and Social Service.

 In 1950, Jayah resigned from the house of representatives and from his post as the cabinet minister to assume duties as the first high commissioner to Pakistan.
 He served seven years in this post.

 Death

-Jayah died in 1960, falling ill on pilgrimage to Mecca in Medina.
+Jayah died in 1960, falling ill on pilgrimage to Makkah in Saudi Arabia.